Skip to main content

 Summary

 Your local environment no longer requires the IP Stack API key or AWS DynamoDB.
-You can run the demo app simply by opening the Command Palette and run proxymock: Start Debugging.
+You can run the demo app simply by running proxymock run.

 The app will run normally - except that it will use the mock server you created in the previous step.
 If you need to update your mocks, just re-record the application's traffic.